 Most states have their own falconry clubs and a quick search on your browser will locate one in your state or one close to you.
 Here in the USA we have a national club that a large percentage of falconers belong to called the North American Falconers Association or NAFA.
 NAFA has the responsibility of being our collective voice in congress and helps state clubs with regulatory issues.
 They also hold a national field meet each year, commonly called the NAFA Meet.
 It is usually held in the western states of Texas, Colorado, Nebraska, Kansas & Utah, among others.
 These states have good game numbers and variety so falconers from all over the country can find good sport.
 Many foreign falconers also attend these meets.

 The state clubs usually have field meets as well.
-Here in Virginia we hold two, one in Harrisonburg and the other in Winchester.
-We also have a summer picnic centrally located in the state.
+Here in Virginia we hold two per year.
+We also have a summer picnic centrally located in the state and it is open to the public and we also provide an introduction to falconry course.
 Attending one of these functions is a great way to see what falconry is all about and have a chance to meet a falconer and bird of prey up close.
 You will see that Virginia falconers come from all over the state and are from all walks of life.
 Our club members are men, women, young and old alike.
-Check our Play with Us page for more details.
+Check our Events page for more details.